Effective and last updated: February 17, 2023

 C. Purposes for Which We Use and Disclose California Personal Information

-We may use and disclose the categories of California Personal Information described in the California Personal Information We Collect section above for one or more of the business and commercial purposes described in the How We Use and Disclose Information We Collect From You section above.
-We may disclose this information to the categories of third parties identified in the How We Use and Disclose Information We Collect From You section above for the business and commercial purposes described in that same section.
+We may use and disclose the categories of California Personal Information described in the California Personal Information We Collect section above other than California personal information defined as “sensitive” under the CCPA for one or more of the business and commercial purposes described in the How We Use, Disclose, and Otherwise Process Information We Collect From You section above.
+We may disclose this information to the categories of third parties identified in the How We Use, Disclose, and Otherwise Process Information We Collect From You section above for the business and commercial purposes described in that same section.

 D. Disclosures of California Personal Information for a Business Purpose in the Preceding 12 Months

-In the preceding 12 months, we may have disclosed the categories of California Personal Information described in the California Personal Information We Collect section above to the categories of third parties identified in the How We Use and Disclose Information We Collect From You section above for a business purpose.
+In the preceding 12 months, we may have disclosed the categories of California Personal Information described in the California Personal Information We Collect section above to the categories of third parties identified in the How We Use, Disclose, and Otherwise Process Information We Collect From You section above for a business purpose.

 F. California Personal Information Rights and Choices